bryanrg22/Lambda-Rim-Info/README.md

 ---

+## Table of Contents

+* What is Lambda Rim?
+* 🚀 Current Project Overview
+* 🛠️ Tech Stack at a Glance
+* System Architecture
+* Automated OCR to Prediction Pipeline
+* Google Cloud Functions Architecture
+* 📊 More on the Probability & Forecasting Methods
+  * 🔢 Poisson Probability
+  * 🎲 Monte Carlo Probability
+  * 📈 GARCH Volatility Forecast
+* Database Schema Design
+* What Does the Future Hold for Lambda Rim ?
+* 🔍 Next Steps of Action
+* More About Me!

 ## 🚀 Current Project Overview

 - **Objective:** Predict NBA Player 'Point' performances (“Over” Picks) using Statistical models (Poisson, Monte Carlo, GARCH volatility) and AI-driven explanations.